 Can women also use CREATINE A5X?

-The answer to that question sis based on a person’s goals.
-If your goal is to increase strength, power and lean functional muscle than the answer is yes.
-Both men and women have the same physiological pathways to muscular contraction, and can both benefit from using CREATINE A5X in their training plan.
+The answer to that question is based on a person’s goals.
+If your goal is to increase strength, power, and lean functional muscle, then the answer is yes.
+Both men and women have the same physiological pathways to muscular contraction and can both benefit from using CREATINE A5X in their training plan.

 How does CREATINE A5X work?

-CREATINE A5X works to improve strength, power muscle mass and recovery primarily through the Creatine ATP metabolic pathway.
-By providing more creatine at the muscle cell, this system becomes more efficient and effective at supply energy for muscular contraction.
+CREATINE A5X works to improve strength, power, muscle mass, and recovery primarily through the Creatine ATP metabolic pathway.
+By providing more creatine at the muscle cell, this system becomes more efficient and effective at supplying energy for muscular contraction.
 The overall formula has been developed with the intent of delivering creatine more efficiently to the muscle fiber so it is readily available to improve the Creatine ATP system.
-Below is an illustration of how creatine functions to support energy production.
-Creatine Phosphate System Illustrated

 What kind of results can I expect from using CREATINE A5X?

 Although it's impossible to say exactly how much muscle size and strength each person will gain from using CREATINE A5X—obviously, as individuals differ, so will results—it is not unheard of for individuals to experience immediate strength gains, muscle fullness, and noticeable lean body mass gains within the first few days.∆ More notably, unlike conventional creatine monohydrate alone, which has to be "loaded" and then "cycled," CREATINE A5X can be used continuously, thereby allowing users to continue to experience results for as long as they use the supplement.